amnotafraid/magento2-client/README.md

 				baseUrl
       </td>
       <td align="left">
 				A string.
 This is the URL of the front end of the Magento2 install.
-Example <pre>https://www.example.com</pre>.
+Example: 'https://www.example.com'.
       </td>
 		</tr>
 		<tr>